-People often ask - isn't it better to hire a local attorney that is local to the Court where my case will be in?
+People often ask - isn't it better to hire a local attorney that knows the Judge in the Court where my case will be in?

 The answer is not necessarily, and here's why: The laws of the state of California are the same throughout the state.
 A DUI in Ventura County is the same as a DUI in Imperial County.
 The penalties are the same.
 And the defenses are the same as well.